zackemannen81/Beat-Blaster2/docs/SOCIAL_FEATURES.md

 ### Data Structure

-The `PlayerProfile` type is defined in `src/types/profile.ts`.
-It contains the player's `name`, `avatar`, `stats` (total kills, total score, games played), and a list of `unlockedAchievements`.
+Player profiles are managed by `ProfileService` and include display name, avatar, stats (kills, score, games played), and unlocked achievements.

 ### Profile System

-The `ProfileSystem` in `src/systems/ProfileSystem.ts` manages player profiles.
-It loads and saves the profile to local storage.
-The `updateStats` method is called at the end of each game to update the player's stats.
+Profiles are now managed by `ProfileService` (`src/systems/ProfileService.ts`), which persists data through the SaveService and tracks run stats at the end of each game.